Mahreen11/sales_forecast/README.md

 # How to run

--The file can execute in google collab
+- The file can execute in google collab
--Install the train1.csv file from the files
+- Install the train1.csv file from the files
--Upload the train1.csv file in the google collab files -Run the code to see the results
+- Upload the train1.csv file in the google collab files
+- Run the code to see the results